ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/base/welcome.md

 #### Patience

-We ask for a little more patience as there is a wide background in workshop participants, but we are committed to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as there is a wide background in workshop participants, but we are committed to providing you the best educational experience we can.